icerpc/icerpc-csharp/examples/Stream/README.md

 # Stream

-This example application illustrates streaming data from a client to a server.
+This example application illustrates how to stream data from a client to a server.

 For build instructions check the top-level [README.md](../../README.md).